What are Low Vision Services?

 - People who have experienced a recent change in their vision

-- Children and young adults with vision impairment who are working towards their developmental goals
+- Children and young adults with low vision or blindness who are working towards their developmental goals

 We’re equipped to help